ellennickles/xphoto-s23/week9/README.md

 - Store your dataset in Google Drive and provide a link to it from your blog post.
 - Also a save a local copy of the entire dataset in a folder on your computer so that it is ready to use in class next week to practice training a GAN.
+Make sure that the folder name contains only letters or numbers and NO SPACES.
 - Write a short reflection about your image choices, your process, results, and any questions that came up for you.